nvms/wingman/README.md

 # wingman

-A Visual Studio Code extension with ChatGPT integration with highly extensible and customizable prompting templates, and a number of defaults to get you started.
+A Visual Studio Code extension with ChatGPT (3.5 and 4) or LLaMa integration with _**highly extensible and COMPLETELY CUSTOMIZABLE PROMPTING**_ templates.
+No magic.
+No shenanigans.
+These are your prompts, with a few built-in defaults to get you started.

+To use a local LLaMa model for completely offline generation, set `wingman.apiBaseUrl` to your local API URL and `wingman.model` to your desired model.
+This works best with something like [https://github.com/go-skynet/LocalAI](LocalAI).
+Whatever API you choose to use just has to implement the same REST interface as the OpenAI API - _this is exactly what LocalAI does_.

 <center>